Thomas P. Riccio

 Thomas P. Riccio (born 1955) is an American multimedia artist and academic.
 He received his BA from Cleveland State University in English Literature in 1978, his MFA from Boston University in 1982, and studied in the PhD program in Performance Studies at New York University from 1983 to 1984.
 Riccio has directed over one hundred plays at American regional theatres, off-off and off Broadway and has worked extensively in the area of indigenous and ritual performance conducting research and/or creating performances in: South Africa, Zambia, Burkina Faso, Tanzania, Kenya, Ethiopia, Europe, Russia, Siberia, Korea, India, Nepal, China, and Alaska.
 In 1993 the People's Republic of Sakha (central Siberia) declared him a “Cultural Hero”.
+Performance ethnography project with the Miao people of SW Hunan, China, 2015-2019.